oligregz/Immovable-Huting/README.md

 # Tests<br />

--The APIs have unit tests implemented by the 'pytest' library present in the 'tests' directory where each test checks the existence and creation of each application's API.<br />
+-The APIs have unit tests implemented by the 'pytest' library present in the `tests/` directory where each test checks the existence and creation of each application's API.<br />

 ~ o run the tests, run the following command in your terminal:<br />
 ```bash